 Patients seeking advice about heavy menstrual periods, thyroid problems, pregnancy health, digestive complaints, fatigue and infertility may need to get their iron levels tested and interpreted with attention to detail to ensure that any underlying issues related to iron are not causing or worsening their health concerns.
 Preventing Anaemia from developing is always a top priority.

 Getting enough Iron in the Diet

 The human diet contains two forms of iron: heme iron and non-heme iron.
 Heme iron is well absorbed and only derived from meat.
 Non-heme dietary iron, which is found in cereals, beans, and some vegetables is generally less well absorbed.
 Plant phytates (found in grains) and tannins (in black and green tea) are known to decrease the absorption of non-heme iron (1).
 For this reason, Vegetarian and Vegan diets can be challenging to ensure the iron is replete, especially in females with heavy menstrual periods.
-However, a Vegan diet is usually sufficient to prevent Anaemia even though the iron stores in the individual may be low.
+However, a Vegan diet is usually sufficient to prevent Anaemia even though the individual’s iron stores may be low.
 (2) A diet review is useful in a Naturopathic consultation to establish risk factors for iron deficiency and other nutrient deficiencies.

 Finding the cause of low Iron levels is very important.

 Meat eaters are not immune from developing iron deficiency if there is a significant issue contributing to blood loss, including blood donation or nosebleeds.
 Loss of iron stores can also occur after chronic physical exertion when significant iron is lost in sweat and may contribute to the deficient state.
 (2) Gastrointestinal disorders are always suspected in an iron-deficient or anaemic patient and investigations such as a colonoscopy or endoscopy may be required to find the cause of the problem.